alexcasalboni/ssm-cache-python/README.md

 ### Without decryption

-Decryption is enabled by default, but you can explicitly disable it on either an SSMParameter or SSMGroup.
+Decryption is enabled by default, but you can explicitly disable it on either an `SSMParameter` or `SSMGroup`.

 ```python
 from ssm_cache import SSMParameter